 Personal information you provide

-The School will generally collect and personal information held about a individual from that individual by way of forms, emails and letters submitted by parents/guardians or students, in face to face meetings and interviews, via ‘My Family’ the School’s secure portal, or over the telephone.
+The School will generally collect any personal information held about an individual from that individual by way of forms, emails and letters submitted by parents/guardians or students, in face to face meetings and interviews, via ‘My Family Pages’ the School’s secure portal within SchoL, or over the telephone.

 Personal information provided by other people